CristianaCostaPereira/Vue-Udemy/README.md

 The Vue.js course from Udemy - The Complete Guide (with Router, Vuex, Composition API).

 Lesson 5:
-    starts the first pratical exercise in which we create an app using only JS.
+    * starts the first pratical exercise in which we create an app using only JS.

+Lesson 6:
+    * rebuilding-the-app-with-vue